When Data Makes the Story — DataViz Weekly

 - U.S. college degrees by field since 1970 — FlowingData

-- Women’s clothing sizes in the United States — The Pudding
+- Women’s clothing sizes — The Pudding

 - What’s actually in liver — Gourmet Data